- make sure your bike is well maintained

 - ride positively and decisively and remember you are part of the traffic

-The tips are also available in the form of a leaflet that you can download or print via the following link:
+The tips are also available on the Sharing space on the road leaflet that you can download or print.

-It is important that all road users including cyclists are aware of The Highway Code.
-Cyclists can be vulnerable road users and knowing this code will improve your safety.
+It 's important that all road users including cyclists are aware of The Highway Code.
+Knowing this code will improve your safety.

-You can download a printable version of the Highway Code here:
+You can download a printable version of the Highway Code at this link:

 Cyclists and heavy goods vehicles (HGVs)